Boeing faces potential strike as Seattle workers vote

 (MENAFN- AFP)

-Boeing faces a potentially crippling strike in the Seattle region, depending on how 33,000 workers vote Thursday on a new contract that has angered many employees despite solid wage gains.

-Led by new CEO Kelly Ortberg, the embattled Aviation giant had hoped a 25 percent wage hike over four years and a commitment to invest in the Puget Sound region would avert a strike at a time when Boeing remains financially weak after myriad crises.
+Led by new CEO Kelly Ortberg, the embattled aviation giant had hoped a 25-percent wage hike over four years and a commitment to invest in the Puget Sound region would avert a costly strike.

 But while the preliminary contract won an endorsement from leaders of the International Association of Machinists and Aerospace Workers (IAM) District 751, the response from much of the rank-and-file has been harsh.

+Workers had sought a 40-percent wage hike and critics have said the 25 percent figure is inflated because the new deal also eliminates an annual company bonus.

+Other points of contention include the deal's failure to restore a pension and a Boeing pledge to build its next plane in the Seattle region that critics view as "hollow."

-Broadcast reports in the Seattle region have featured footage of line workers who hold daily rallies on the factory floor and call the wage hikes inadequate in light of inflation.
+TV reports in the Seattle region have featured footage of line workers marching in solidarity against the deal.

-A Sunday posting on the IAM's Facebook page announcing the deal was removed after drawing hundreds of comments, with many condemning the deal or calling for a strike.
+"Bad Deal," reads a flier that has been posted to social media.

+Ortberg implored workers Wednesday to not strike and "sacrifice" future progress over "frustrations of the past."

 A strike would shutter Boeing production assembly plants for the 737 MAX and 777, further delaying the company's turnaround efforts.

-Among the major points of contention, the wage hike falls short of the 40 percent IAM had sought, and the new deal fails to reinstate pensions.

-IAM President Jon Holden told members what happens next is up to union members.

-"We have achieved everything we could in bargaining, short of a strike," Holden said in a message to workers.
+"We have achieved everything we could in bargaining, short of a strike," IAM President Jon Holden said in a message to workers.

 "We recommended acceptance because we can't guarantee we can achieve more in a strike," Holden said.
 "But that is your decision to make and is a decision that we will protect and support, no matter what."